thetechguy-kt/interview-caller-system/README.md

 ## 🗂️ 4.
 Record Viewer App - `Record Viewer.py`
 This utility app is designed for admins or HR staff to monitor, review, or audit the list of registered or interviewed candidates.
 It:
-  - Loads and displays the contents of `candidate_list.xlsx` in a tabular view
+ - Loads and displays the contents of candidate_list.xlsx as a live-updating HTML table
-  - Uses a simple Tkinter-based table/grid or a widget like `ttk.Treeview`
+ - Uses a lightweight Flask web server with server-side Excel rendering (no Excel or GUI libraries needed)
-  - Supports scrolling for large datasets
+ - Supports large datasets by rendering directly from the Excel file on the server
-  - Auto-refreshes every 3 seconds to reflect new candidate entries
+ - Auto-refreshes every 3 seconds to reflect new candidate entries via automatic page reload
-  - Is fully read-only — it does not modify the Excel file
+ - Is fully read-only — it does not modify the Excel file.

-> <b>This app is especially helpful during busy interview sessions for non-technical users who need a live, automatically refreshing view of which candidates have registered and when.
-It’s also ideal for verifying past entries, performing audit checks, or exporting data manually — all without needing to open Excel separately.</b>
+> <b>This app is especially helpful during busy interview sessions for non-technical users who need a live, automatically refreshing web view of which candidates have registered and when.
+It’s also ideal for verifying past entries, performing audit checks, or sharing the list easily across multiple devices — all without opening Excel manually.</b>

 # 📁 File Overview
 | File/Folder | App/File Name | Description |